Joseph & Hyrum Smith's Martyrdom

 Jun 12, 1844

-Joseph Smith details his arrest for the destruction of the Nauvoo Expositor, and his trial, and discharge that same day in Nauvoo.
+Joseph details his arrest for the destruction of the Nauvoo Expositor, and his trial, and discharge that same day in Nauvoo.

 Jun 12, 1844